-8. Sultan bin Mohamed Al-Qasimi III of Sharjah, United Arab Emirates - 43 Years, 361 Days
+6. Sultan bin Mohamed Al-Qasimi III of Sharjah, United Arab Emirates - since 1972

 He belongs to the Supreme Governing Council of the United Arab Emirates, and is also the present ruler of the Sharjah Emirate.
 He has reigned since the 25th of January, 1972, when the ruler in place at the time was assassinated in an attempted coup.
 At this time, he was only 32 years of age.
 He is the 18th Sultan of the Sharjah Emirate, in a succession of Al-Qasimi sultans that can be traced to as far back as the seventeenth century.
 His reign has largely been uneventful, with the sultanate experiencing peace and stability throughout his reign.